AnweshaB12/AB_Quant_Finance_Bootcamp_Summer25_Erdos/README.md

 - Extended to **Static and Dynamic Sigma (Vega) Hedging**
 - Compared profit distributions across models

-*Key Outcome:* Demonstrated the limitations of traditional delta hedging under non-constant volatility, and explored how vega exposure can improve hedging — especially for SABR-type dynamics.
+*Key Outcome:* Demonstrated the limitations of traditional delta hedging under non-constant volatility, and explored how vega exposure can improve hedging, especially for SABR-type dynamics.

 ---

-## 🧠 What I Learned
+## What I Learned
 - How to apply statistical tests to financial return series
 - Strengths and weaknesses of Black-Scholes assumptions
 - Portfolio optimization under constraints